ArnaudBuchholz/git-auto-patch/README.md

 # git-auto-patch
-Script to automate github repository patching.

-This environment automates connection, cloning for manipulating files, branching and pull request creation.
+Script to automate github repository patching : it automates connection, cloning for manipulating files, branching and pull request creation.

 ## Usage

 * Use `git-auto-patch --help` to see option details
 * `git-auto-patch -a github_personal_token -s ./your_patch_script` to execute patch script with the given authentication token

-WARNING : it is recommended to use **short lived** authentication tokens as it will be serialized and can be retreived.
+**WARNING** : it is recommended to use **short lived** authentication tokens as they are **serialized** and can be **retreived**.

 ## API